 Based on your account settings, you can export the maps at different resolution levels.
 The higher the resolution, the longer the export email will take and the larger the final download.

-If you're concerned about final file size or processing/download time, it may make sense to reduce resolution to 50cm/pixel.
+If you're concerned about the final file size or processing/download time, it may make sense to reduce the resolution to 50cm/pixel.

 You could export your maps/models using different coordinate systems or map projections.
 These projections determine how your data is "projected" from the 3D earth to a flat surface.

-World Geodetic System, WGS84 (EPSG: 4326): The most common coordinate system and the standard for all satellite navigation system.
+World Geodetic System, WGS84 (EPSG: 4326): The most common coordinate system and the standard for all satellite navigation systems.
 It is useful if your third-party software is expecting Latitude/Longitude and Elevation in meters.

-Business and Enterprise customers can export their data using a Custom Projection Systems.
+Individual, Advanced, Teams, and Enterprise customers can export their data using a Custom Projection System.
 That allows them to export the maps using other EPSG codes for almost any projection.
 Check on the Spatial Reference Organization's website to learn more about the EPSG codes.

 By default, this box is checked, and it will ensure you receive one image for the entire map.